nuejs/www/blog/status-update-01/index.md

 [image.floating src="/img/sunflower.svg"]

-### Design system
+### Nue design system
-Finalize and document the CSS design system including:
+Finalize the Nue design system with complete documentation including:

+1. Information Architecture
+1. Global Design System
 1. CSS architecture
-1. Information Architecture
 1. CSS best practices
 1. Design template

 ### Website rewrite
-Rewrite the website narrative and the documentation so that the content-first approach is crystal clear and why Nue is the best framework for UX developers and design-led organizations:
+Rewrite the website narrative and the documentation so that the content-first approach becomes crystal clear and why Nue is an obvious choice for UX developers and design-led organizations:

-1. Content-first fundamentals
+1. What is a content-first framework
 1. Why is it important
 1. Pillars, values, principles

-## The Dream 💭
+## 🦄 The Dream
-Ultimately Nue will be the the best web framework for UX developers:
+Eventually Nue gives you the following:

 1. World-class design for everyone
-2. Easy to maintain and scale
+2. Ridiculously easy to maintain and scale
 3. New levels of performance

 We want everyone to have the ability to take the quality levels of *Stripe*, *Linear*, or *Apple* — with the speed levels of a text-only website.
 Here are the missing pieces, before a solid 1.0 release:

-1. Templates
-1. Single-page apps
-1. Cloud deployer
+[media]
+  small: /img/roadmap-summer.png
+  large: /img/roadmap-summer-big.png
+  class: roadmap
+  width: 800

-## 📮 Follow the progress
+### Follow the progress
 Join Nue mailing list and get notified when we reach the next milestone

 [join-list]